 To initialize the React Web SDK, you need your LaunchDarkly environment’s client-side ID and the context for which you want to evaluate flags.
 This authorizes your application to connect to a particular environment within LaunchDarkly.

 The React Web SDK requires a client-side ID.
 Client-side IDs are specific to each project and environment.
 They are not secret, and you can include them in client-side code.
 Do not embed a server-side SDK key in a client-side application.
-You can find client-side IDs and project keys in Project settings, on the Environments list.
+You can find client-side IDs and project keys are on the SDK keys page under Settings.
 To learn more about key types, read Keys.

 If you connect the React Web SDK to the ldcli dev-server for local testing, use your project key instead of a client-side ID.
 Set all service endpoints to http://localhost:8765.
 If you use a client-side ID, the SDK connects to LaunchDarkly rather than the dev-server, which can result in CORS errors.